17 August 2026, 10:50

 Which topics does Wild beim Wild cover?

-Why do you speak of predators rather than large carnivores?
+Why do you speak of predators?

-How do you approach predators, protection, and coexistence?
+How do you deal with protection and coexistence?

 Is this a news site or a dossier project?